MacsDickinson/blog/Snow/_posts/2013-07-17-browser-specific-jquery-script-bundling.md

 title: Browser specific JQuery script bundling
 ---

 Script bundling has become a standard feature for all my recent projects, it simplifies and centralises script management.
 But what can you do if you need to load different scripts based on the users browser?
-For example, if you’re using JQuery 2.x but have to support lower versions of IE you're going to want to specify a supported version of JQuery.
+For example, if you're using JQuery 2.x but have to support lower versions of IE you're going to want to specify a supported version of JQuery.
 Luckily script bundles work much the same as normal script references.

 <!--excerpt-->